 What is Keyword Research?

-Keyword research is the process of finding the right words and phrases people use when searching online.
-It helps make sure your content shows up higher in search results, so more people can find and read what you’ve written.
+In SEO for lawyers, keyword research is the process of finding the right words and phrases people use when searching online.
+It helps make sure your content shows up higher in search results so more people can find and read what you've written.

 Do Customer Research Before Keyword Research